websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/installing-elasticsearch.md

 - `network.host`
 - `transport.port`

-For example, `es-node1` might have these settings:
+For example, the first node, `es-node1` might have these settings:

 ```yaml
 node.name: es-node1